Slowing HexOverview

 Is Slowing Hex getting better or worse in Deadlock?

-Slowing Hex is currently improving in the Deadlock meta.
-The win rate has increased by 0.6% since the previous patch, while the pick rate has decreased by 0.6%.
-This upward trend suggests Slowing Hex is becoming stronger in the current meta.
+Slowing Hex is currently declining in the Deadlock meta.
+The win rate has decreased by 0.1% since the previous patch, while the pick rate has increased by 1.5%.
+This downward trend suggests Slowing Hex may have been affected by recent balance changes.
 Check the performance trends chart for detailed historical data.